morgana-x/ClassiSigns/README.md

 Only currently supports lower case letters part of the standard alphabet, any upper case letters or symbols/numbers will display incorrect characters

 # Usage
+Copy the models folder into the plugins folder

+If you don't already have `Newtonsoft.Json.dll` from [NA2 Custom Models](https://github.com/NotAwesome2/MCGalaxy-CustomModels), download it and paste it into the same directory as MCGalaxy.exe

 `/sign sign_model text here etc`

 eg